fhendrikx/solo86/README.md

 The ROM binaries will be written to the rom/ directory.

 Uploadable Intel Hex Files will be written to the hex/ directory.
-These can be uploaded directly to a running instance of the monitor using IHF Load command.
+These can be uploaded directly to a running instance of the monitor using the Load command.